PramodMGowda05/Trust_Lens/LOCAL_SETUP_INSTRUCTIONS.md

 # Local Setup Instructions for TrustLens

-This guide provides step-by-step instructions to run the full TrustLens application (both the Next.js frontend and the Python ML service) on your local machine.
+This guide provides step-by-step instructions to train your own model and run the full TrustLens application (both the Next.js frontend and the Python ML service) on your local machine.

 ## Prerequisites